Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Results and data analysis

-The results of comparing humans and models are shown in Figure \ref{fig-model-humans}.
+This second subsection presents the results obtained for how humans and models mapped quantifiers into (perceived/reported) proportions.
+The human benchmark can be found in Appendix \ref{appendix-cross-linguistic-benchmark}.
+Figure \ref{fig-model-humans} shows the results of comparing humans' performance with that of thinking models.
 The $x$-axis represents the reported proportion of black squares in the image and the $y$-axis the frequency with which the quantifier is selected for that chosen proportion.

-Starting with the ordering of quantifiers into scales, the human data aligns with previous literature \citep{pezzelle2018, ramotowska2024}, and shows how across most of the languages tested, the quantifiers can be ordered following the scale $<a few, some, many,most>$.
+Starting with the ordering of quantifiers into scales, the human data aligns with previous literature \citep{pezzelle2018, ramotowska2024}, and shows how across most of the languages tested, the quantifiers can be ordered following the scale $<\text{\textit{a few}, \textit{some}, \textit{many}, \textit{most}}>$.
 The quantifier \textit{a few} is used with lower magnitudes than the quantifier \textit{some}, \textit{some} is used with smaller proportions than \textit{many}, and \textit{many} with smaller ones than \textit{most}.
 Catalan seems to be an exception to this generalization, as the range of distributions of the quantifier \textit{uns quants} (`a few') and \textit{alguns} (`some') are the same.
-One could formalize these by stating that at the population level these two quantifiers are competing for the same position in the scale $<a few/some, many,most>$.\footnote{At the individual level there are differences in the ordering of the quantifiers: some individuals consistently use \textit{uns quants} as ``few'' and \textit{alguns} as ``some'' and for other speakers the opposite pattern is observed.
-Individual speakers may, hence, have different lexical representations.} GPT-4o, in contrast, does not follow any clear ordering of the quantifiers based on the magnitude they represent in any of the tested languages.
-In this model, for example, the quantifier for \textit{most} is chosen across almost all of the available proportions and is, thus, not used to represent overall bigger magnitudes than the other quantifiers.
-With regards to o4-mini, this model shows a more human-like behavior in this domain.
-Across most of tested languages, the quantifiers are used in slightly different proportions, following the ordering: $<a few, some, many, most>$.
-This is the case even in Catalan, thus showing that the models are not adequately capturing cross-linguistic differences in this domain.
+One could formalize these by stating that at the population level these two quantifiers are competing for the same position in the scale $<\text{\textit{a few}/\textit{some}, \textit{many}, \textit{most}}>$.\footnote{At the individual level there are differences in the ordering of the quantifiers: some individuals consistently use \textit{uns quants} as ``few'' and \textit{alguns} as ``some'' and for other speakers the opposite pattern is observed.
+Individual speakers may, hence, have different lexical representations.}